And the Benefits of Classic Fairy Tales

 Classic stories and fairy tales have long been passed down from generation to generation.
 Stories such as “Little Red Riding Hood”, “Goldilocks and the Three Bears,” and “The Three Little Pigs” are well-known all around the world.
 Recently, however, classic stories have come under scrutiny for being violent or inappropriate for children.
 While original versions of traditional classics often have disturbing endings, many authors have done a fantastic job retelling the original stories so the events and outcomes are less harsh—without compromising the moral or the flow of the story.

 In addition to exposing children to classic tales, we also encourage you to offer stories in a variety of ways.
 Offer audiobooks, look for online video versions, and invite local community members or the children’s families to come to your setting to read aloud to the group.
-Here we have provided two read-aloud versions of the story “Goldilocks and the Three Bears”, as part of an activity in the Fireflies guide on Tuesday, January 24 (p.
-45).
+Here we have provided two read-aloud versions of the story “Goldilocks and the Three Bears”.
 The first story is traditional while the second option provides a little spin on the classic tale.
 Invite the children to view one of the stories.
 Screen both versions to see which you prefer for your setting.
 Please note: We always recommend that you screen books in their entirety before sharing them with children to make sure they are appropriate for your setting.)
 Gather the children around an electronic device so they can look at the illustrations while listening to the story.

 Goldilocks with a Twist